mka111/Haskell-and-Go/README.md

 # Haskell
-Projects and small coding exercises written in Haskell and Go
+Projects and coding exercises written in Haskell and Go